 We’ll show you later some examples of using WordPress to handle different e-commerce scenarios.
 For now, the important thing to keep in mind is that your WordPress site can be used to sell all kinds of goods and services, handle all kinds of transactions and integrate with many third-party solutions and backend applications.

 In fact, you can even start with a WordPress site that has no e-commerce functionality and then add online selling and payment processing capabilities anytime you want with just a few mouse-clicks.
 With other web platforms, this would require a significant additional investment in custom redevelopment or expensive add-ons and upgrades.

 Some of the most popular e-comerce solutions for WordPress include:

 WooCommerce is an ecommerce plugin for WordPress created by the WooThemes developers, which is designed to help transform your WordPress site into an enterprise-level quality online e-Commerce store.

 For more details, go here: WooCommerce

-With Shopify, you can sell products in different ways using different sales channels.
-The Shopify e-Commerce plugin for WordPress allows you to set up an online store on the Shopify platform, then connects you to your store, streamlining the process for adding and customizing ‘Buy Buttons’ by integrating the functionality into your WordPress admin.
+With Shopify, you can sell products in different ways using many sales channels.
+The Shopify eCommerce plugin for WordPress allows you to set up an online store on the Shopify platform, then connects you to your store, streamlining the process for adding and customizing ‘Buy Buttons’ by integrating the functionality into your WordPress admin.